 We are all willing to do whatever it takes to ensure that our babies are properly nourished.
-But as anyone who’s been through this glorious journey of motherhood will tell you, kids are clever.
-They will find ways to get what they want and they want and try hard to get it.
-This is not their fault, they’re just working off of instinct.
+Anyone who’s been through this journey of parenting will tell you, kids are clever.
+They will find ways to get what they want and they will repeat them relentlessly.
+Which is not their fault, obviously.
+They’re just working off of instinct.
 They know what they like, and at a young age, they like mum.

 Obviously they don’t only cry because they want mum.
 They cry because they’re uncomfortable, or because they’ve got a dirty nappy, or because they’re too hot or too cold.
-Your baby will also cry because they’re hungry.
+They also cry because they’re hungry.

+Once baby’s capable of sleeping through the night without a feed, you need to make sure they’re getting the calories they need during their daytime hours.
 The best way I’ve found to make this switch is to throw in an extra feed during the day, or by adding an ounce or two to each bottle throughout the day.
 This is also a great time to think about introducing solid foods.
-The good news is your baby’s body will typically adjust over a night or two to start taking in those additional calories during the daytime once they’re no longer getting them at night.
+The good news here is that baby’s body will typically adjust over a night or two to start taking in those additional calories during the daytime once they’re no longer getting them at night.

-If this is happening frequently, it’s a good sign that your little one’s feeding for comfort and not because they are hungry.
-Babies who are genuinely hungry will usually eat until they’re full.
-Whereas those who are feeding for comfort tend to drift off pretty quickly once they’ve gotten what they’re looking for.
+If this is happening frequently, it’s a good sign that your little one’s feeding for comfort instead of hunger.
+Babies who are genuinely hungry will usually eat until they’re full, whereas those who are feeding for comfort tend to drift off pretty quickly once they’ve gotten what they’re looking for.

 If baby does take a full feed at night, she should be able to sleep for around 3-4 hours afterwards.
 An average sleep cycle for babies around the 6-month mark is somewhere in the 45minute - 1 hour range, so if they’re waking up around that long after they eat, it’s likely that they’re dependent on the sucking and soothing actions of your feeding routine to get to sleep.